Released: 9th February 1999

 (God Must Have Spent) A Little More Time On You wasn’t released in the UK – at almost exactly the same time as it was charting in America, *NSYNC were being relaunched here with I Want You Back, which had flopped a few years beforehand.
 Even if the single had been released, it’s highly unlikely that it would have been a hit – whilst the Backstreet Boys had a fairly consistent strike rate with ballads of this ilk, *NSYNC always struggled.

 Nonetheless, with a top ten single under their belt in America and a successful re-launch in the UK, this was just the start of *NSYNC’s success.
 There was an acrimonious split with their manager and record label on the horizon, but the group was aiming to go bigger and better.
-No strings attached…
+This time, with no strings attached…